Der Gemischte Chor Zürich

-Der Gemischte Chor Zürich (often Gemischter Chor) is a mixed choir in Zurich, Switzerland, founded in 1863.
+Der Gemischte Chor Zürich (often Gemischter Chor) is a mixed choir in Zürich, Switzerland, founded in 1863.
 One of the large oratorio choirs in the city, they perform regularly at the Tonhalle and internationally, often with the Tonhalle-Orchester Zürich, and traditionally with notable soloists such as Ilona Durigo, Karl Erb and Ernst Häfliger.
 Premieres have included works by Johannes Brahms and contemporary composers.

 History

 The first concert of Der Gemischte Chor was in Haydn's Die Schöpfung in December 1863.
 A year later, concerts on Good Friday became a tradition.
 The choir performed from the beginning Passions by Bach and others, oratorios and Requiem settings.
 In fall concerts, contemporary music was in focus.
 Johannes Brahms rehearsed and conducted several of his works with the choir, including Ein deutsches Requiem in 1869 and the premiere of Nänie in 1881.
 Other guest conductors included Max Bruch, Camille Saint-Saëns and Richard Strauss.
 Carl Schuricht conducted performances of Beethoven's Ninth Symphony as part of the Festwochen on 2 July 1957.

 The choir was, together with others, instrumental in founding the first Tonhalle, its first permanent orchestra in 1868, and the building of an organ in 1872.
 It has performed internationally, singing for example in 1911 the Italian premiere of Bach's St Matthew Passion at La Scala in Milan.
 In 1984, the choir performed Heinrich Suter's Le laudi di San Francesco d’Assisi at the Alte Oper in Frankfurt, and in 1985 Handel's Jephtha in Prague.
 Works by Swiss composers also included Willy Burkhard's Das Gesicht Jesajas, Honegger's Le Roi David and Jüngst und einst by Paul Suits.
 The choir performed premieres of commissioned works, in October 2006 Au-delà du regard by Martin Derungs after poems by the Lebanese writer Nadia Tuéni, and for the 150th anniversary in 2013, D’un pays lointain by Edward Rushton.
 In 2017, the choir performed Frank Martin's Golgotha.